mattjegan/mattjegan.github.io/_education/2014-2-UNSW-BCS.md

 period: 2014 - 2017
 ---

-I studied a Bachelor of Science (Computer Science) until mid 2017 focussing on computer science intensive courses with occasionally forays into business, criminology and astronomy.
+I studied a Bachelor of Science (Computer Science) until mid 2017 focussing on computer science intensive courses (AI, compilers, etc.) with occasionally forays into business, criminology and astronomy.